webability-go/xdominion/README.md

 - Added XGroupBy, XGroup structures
 - Added XHaving structures
 - Error corrected on xrecord.GetTime when the field comes NIL from database
+- Added DEBUG main xdominion global variable.
+Set to true to print all the built queries

 V0.0.6 - 2019-01-15
 -----------------------